OutSystems/docs-odc/src/eap/cloud-architecture.md

 ![Platform Autoscale](images/cloud-architecture-platform-k8s-diag.png)

 The **auto scale controller** monitors the CPU and RAM metrics of each running job.
-It continuously benchmarks these metrics against the cluster compute capacity allocated to each job and can:
+It continuously checks these metrics against the cluster compute capacity allocated to each job and can:

 * Replicate the running job to optimize the use of the allocated compute capacity.
 * Allocate additional cluster compute capacity to the running job if the CPU and RAM metrics for the job exceed a threshold.

-Because the overall compute capacity for the isolated Platform cluster is resourced from a multi-tenant pool, it is scalable.
+Because the overall compute capacity for the isolated Platform cluster is resourced from a multi-tenant pool, it's scalable.

 #### Runtime cluster